-Women's Studies is an interdisciplinary program that explores knowledge about women's lives and experiences both historically and in contemporary societies.
-Women's Studies courses analyze the contributions and importance of women in the development of human societies and bodies of knowledge, and challenge the errors of omission in traditional disciplines.
-Women's Studies combines an emphasis on intellectual development with practical knowledge that prepares students to use their education to lead effective lives in the world.
+Gender, Sexuality and Gender, Sexuality and Women's Studies is an interdisciplinary program that explores knowledge about women's lives and experiences both historically and in contemporary societies.
+Gender, Sexuality and Women's Studies courses analyze the contributions and importance of women in the development of human societies and bodies of knowledge, and challenge the errors of omission in traditional disciplines.
+Gender, Sexuality and Women's Studies combines an emphasis on intellectual development with practical knowledge that prepares students to use their education to lead effective lives in the world.
 We define education broadly, to include coursework, internships, and service learning, as well as preparation for further education.

 The credit certificate program consists of a cluster of credit courses that are part of the regular curriculum offered at a UW Colleges campus.

-The Women's Studies certificate will give students a focus on issues concerning women and gender within a variety of academic disciplines.
-It can give cohesion to a student's electives within the Associate of Arts and Science degree, lead students to a specialization in the area of women's studies, or prepare them for a major or a minor in Women's Studies at other UW institutions.
+The Gender, Sexuality and Women's Studies certificate will give students a focus on issues concerning women and gender within a variety of academic disciplines.
+It can give cohesion to a student's electives within the Associate of Arts and Science degree, lead students to a specialization in the area of Gender, Sexuality and Women's Studies, or prepare them for a major or a minor in Gender, Sexuality and Women's Studies at other UW institutions.

-The Women's Studies Certificate requires a minimum of 15 credits earned with a grade of C or better.
+The Gender, Sexuality and Women's Studies Certificate requires a minimum of 15 credits earned with a grade of C or better.
 Up to three credits can be transferred from institutions outside the UW Colleges.

 Credits for the Certificate must include the following:

-- WOM 101 An Introduction to Women's Studies or
+- GSW 101 An Introduction to Gender, Sexuality and Women's Studies or

-A combination of 12 additional credits from the cross-listed courses offered in the Women's Studies Program, with at least one course from each of the following categories:
+A combination of 12 additional credits from the cross-listed courses offered in the Gender, Sexuality and Women's Studies Program, with at least one course from each of the following categories:

 Humanities and Fine Arts (at least one course from this category)

-- WOM 210 Women's Health and Sexuality in Society
+- GSW 210 Women's Health and Sexuality in Society

-- WOM 238 Sociological Perspectives on Gender Roles (SOC 238)
+- GSW 238 Sociological Perspectives on Gender Roles (SOC 238)

 Additional Courses (credits may be taken from these categories):

-- WOM 291 Selected Topics in Women's Studies
+- GSW 291 Selected Topics in Gender, Sexuality and Women's Studies

-- WOM 299 Independent Study in Women's Studies
+- GSW 299 Independent Study in Gender, Sexuality and Women's Studies

 Selected Courses (credits may be taken from this category):

-Courses in any department offered on a one-time basis with the Women's Studies designation.
+Courses in any department offered on a one-time basis with the Gender, Sexuality and Women's Studies designation.
 For example,

 - ENG 190 Special Topics with a focus on Feminist Nonfiction, or